SURREAL ADVENTURES

 ‘Then tell me, Captain, why are you here if you’re not trading spices?’

 ‘Get me a beachside table, preferably with a view, and I’ll explain why I sailed all this way to meet you for breakfast in the South Pacific.
-And, oh yes, in case you were wondering, I’m able to accommodate you in your dimension, including several other strata, as need be.
+And, oh yes, in case you were wondering, I’m able to accommodate you in your density, including several other strata, as need be.

 ‘Tell me, Captain, apart from what you claim to be a chapter from my past, what do you know about me, and how did you find me here?’